 Tea is a social drink and a symbol of hospitality in many countries.
-Next to water, it’s the most widely consumed beverage in the world.
+Next to water, tea is the most widely consumed beverage globally.
 It’s the drink you sip on after meals, at social functions, on cold days in front of the fire, and after a hectic day.
 It’s also a tranquil drink in times of reflection or in need of solace.

 Although there are only six kinds of tea, there are enormous amounts of different varieties and blends that come prepackaged or loose so you can create your own fusion.
 There are lots of tea shops that offer classic blends, botanicals, seasonal favorites and exotic infusions that you can take home and brew yourself.

 Tea is best drank fresh and at the right temperature.
 Though most teas taste pretty decent when made with boiling water, some of us may not realize that depending on the type of tea we drink, a specific temperature is required to enjoy and benefit from its natural vitamin, mineral content and healing properties.
 Most of us probably don’t know what those optimal temperatures are, but there is an easy solution, the Breville Smart Tea Infuser.

 The Breville Smart Tea Infuser comes with a glass jug/kettle, a stainless steel base, stainless steel basket, BPA free outer and inner lid and a user manual.
 The base has all the settings which you can adjust to the tea you are brewing or to your personal taste.